 Christmas.
 A time of family, fun and joy.
-Traditions have changed dramatically over the years from Christmas Eve boxes to lunch out on Christmas Day but one thing we always try to do in our house is to take part in a Christmas craft.
+Traditions have changed dramatically over the years from Christmas Eve boxes to lunch out on Christmas Day but one thing we always try to do in our house is to take part in a little Christmas crafty fun.
 In a world of technology, it is always nice to set aside some family time and just be creative.

 Crafting can keep your children entertained for hours and aid them to uncover their creative side and if you’re lucky enough to have older children who don’t need the help you may even get five minutes peace and quiet.

 This month, with Christmas just around the corner I thought I would share with you a Christmas craft that we have been creating together as a small gift for our friends and family.

 This step-by-step guide will help you to create a Christmas tree hand card in four easy steps.

 Paint or gems

 Your little ones are growing on a daily basis and this is a delightful way of also measuring that growth and having a keepsake for future years.